raganwald-deprecated/Roweis/README.md

     })(jQuery);

-Now you'r eready to write controllers and views.
+Now you're ready to write controllers and views.

-**local controllers**

-In Sammy, you write Sinatra-like handlers for the routes your app supports, e.g.
+**mvc**

+In the Model-View-Controller ("MVC") architectural pattern, the concerns of domain logic, presentation of data, and input are separated into "Models," "Views," and "Controllers."
+This separation facilitates independent testing and re-use.
+MVC is not the be-all and end-all of architecture, but it is appropriate for some applications.

+Roweis is silent on the subject of models.
+Roweis assumes the existence of a back-end web server or web service that manages the models, while your application provides views and controllers.
+The purpose of Roweis is to give you a place to put your views and controllers, and to provide a smooth transition from intermingling view and controller code in the same function up to placing views and controllers in their own independent Javascript files.

+**controllers and views**

+In Sammy and Roweis, controllers are chunks of code that handle HTTP requests, and views are chunks of code that manipulate the DOM of your single page application.
+It is possible to intermingle controller and view code.
+In Sammy and in Roweis, you can write a single function that handles a request for a route and directly manipulates the DOM:

     this.get('#/welcome', function() {
       $('.main').text('Welcome!');
     });

-If you want to split things into a controller and a view, you write a Haml tenmplate, e.g. `welcome.haml`:
+If you want to split things into a controller and a view, you write a Haml template, e.g. `welcome.haml`:

     // welcome.haml
     Welcome to my Haml view!

-And your controller tells Sammy to render the view with whatever parameters are passed in:
+And your controller renders the view:

     this.get('#/welcome', function (context) {
       this.render('welcome.haml', context.params.toHash());
     });

-In Roweis, you could write the above as:
+This trades some additional complexity for some separation of concerns.
+The controller is written in Javascript and the view is written in Haml.
+You also have some reusability: Multiple controllers can share the same view.
+And with Roweis, you can write the above code in Sammy's application scope and it works just fine.
+You can also define a controller throw a global `Sammy.Roweis` object:

     Sammy.Roweis.controllers.welcome = function () {
       this.render('welcome.haml', context.params.toHash());
     };

-This defines a controller named "welcome," and Roweis assumes by default that you want its route to be `#/welcome`.
-Convention over configuration.
-But Roweis can assume even more on your behalf, behold:
+This is significant because it is now very easy to move a controller definition into its own Javascript file.
+When definitions are very small, moving them around makes coding a chore.
+But as they get more complex, you might want to group them in various ways.
+Roweis makes that easy, because you can define controller objects from any Javascript file.

+Notice that Roweis also does a little "Convention over Configuration:" if a controller is called `welcome`, the default route for it is `#/welcome`.
+But Roweis can go further.
+Notice that the view is called `welcome.haml`?
+Behold:

     Sammy.Roweis.controllers.def({
       name: 'welcome'
     });

-By default, Roweis creates a controller that simply invokes the Haml view.
+By default, Roweis creates a controller that simply invokes the Haml view of the same name.
 It also has a default route of `#/welcome`.
 You can define some more options.
 For example, you can use a different route:

     Sammy.Roweis.controllers.def({
       name: 'welcome',
       path: '#/'
     });

-Or you can tell it to use a different view:

-    Sammy.Roweis.controllers.def({
-      name: 'welcome',
-      path: '#/',
-      view: 'index.haml'
-    });

-Of course, you can still write your own controller instead of accepting the default.
-Simply associate a Sammy-style function with the appropriate HTTP verb:

-    Sammy.Roweis.controllers.def({
-  		name: 'easteregg',
-  		get: function (context) {
-  			alert(context.params.say || 'Hello, Sammy Roweis');
-  			Sammy.Roweis.controllers.home.redirect(context);
-  		}
-  	});

-And finally, you can define more than one controller at a time:
+**private and public views**

+One thing that is very important to note: When a controller has the same name as a view, the view is *Private*.
+The only controller that can use it is the controller with the same name.
+When a view does not share its name with a controller, the view is *Public*, and any controller can use it.

+We just saw how you associate a controller with a private view in Roweis: You give it the same name and Roweis takes care of the rest.
+Let's look at public views.
+Let's assume that we run a [Skateboard and BMX Shop][core].
+We have two different routes, `#/skateboard`, and `#bmx`.
+If they each had their own private view, we would write a `skateboard.haml` view and a `bmx.haml` view.
+Then we'd write our controllers:

     Sammy.Roweis.controllers.def(
-      'login',
+      { name: 'skateboard' },
+      { name: 'bmx' }
+    );

+If we want both controllers to share a public `product.haml` view, we simply say so:

+    Sammy.Roweis.controllers.def(
+      { name: 'skateboard', view: 'product' },
+      { name: 'bmx',        view: 'product' }
+    );

+Of course, many times we don't need to share a view, so Sammy is set up to make you do as little work as possible.

+**redirection**

+As mentioned, you cannot have a controller use another controller's private view.
+Consider:

+    Sammy.Roweis.controllers.def(
+      { name: 'skateboard' },
+      { name: 'bmx', view: 'skateboard' }
+    );

+This does **not** cause the `bmx` controller to use `skateboard.haml` as its view.
+Instead, the `bmx` controller *redirects* to the skateboard controller's route.
+This is most common when you are posting the results of a form, so much so that it has its own name, [Post/Redirect/Get][prg].
+In the example above, a user invoking `#/bmx` will have their browser redirect to `#/skateboard`.

+Note that Roweis does some route resolution for you.
+If you write:

+    Sammy.Roweis.controllers.def(
       {
-    		'name': 'home',
-    		'path': '#/'
+        name: 'skateboard',
+        path: '#/boards,
+        view: 'board'
       },
-    	{
-    		'name': 'easteregg',
-    		'get': function (context) {
-    			alert(context.params.say || 'Hello, Sammy+Roweis');
-    			Sammy.Roweis.controllers.home.redirect(context);
-    		}
-    	},
-    	{
-    		'get': 'widgets'
-    	},
-    	{
-    		'get': 'logoff',
-    		'view': 'home'
-    	}
+      { name: 'bmx', view: 'skateboard' }
     );

+Then a user invoking `#/bmx` will have their browser redirect to `#/boards`.
+The skateboard controller will handle that and use `board.haml` as the view.

 **server controllers**